b-jesch/skin.estuary.modv2/README.md

   * semitransparent Background for plot in video info added
   * Overlay texture in Flix view changed
   * fix wrong behaviour on info button if a movie is paused
+  * reorder language ids above 40xxx to 31xxx and usages to fit within the recommended range for skins

 - .0